Action and adventure in Wakayama's sacred south

 A visit to the shrine is worth it for the exciting climb up a steep, uneven staircase carved into the hillside–a thrilling experience in itself.

 The stone staircase leading up to Kamikura-jinja Shrine is the stage for the Shingu Fire Festival.
-Known locally as the Oto Matsuri, the festival is held every February 6.
+Known locally as the Oto Matsuri, the festival is held in early February.
 If you are lucky enough to be in town for the event, you will get to see nearly 2,000 locals bravely rush down the treacherous stone steps wielding flaming torches.
-The festival is a riot but all for good purposes–to pray for good harvest and family safety.
+The purpose of this heroic festival is to pray for good harvest and family safety.

 For something a little more thrilling, take a traditional log raft down the Kitayama River .
 Essentially felled timber lashed together with rope, some courage may be necessary.
 Reservations are necessary and can be made online.
 Tours operate from the Michi-no-Eki Okutoro Tourist Center in Kitayama Village.